openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 ![IFTTT Workflow Sync](../Images/workflow_sync.png)

 7) You'll then see the workflow of the app.
-You'll want to look for the `Create Applet` button; click `Connect` in the Workflow upper right corner; click the green `Authorize` button; and then say yes to `open in IFTTT`; then "Connect" Workflow in your IFTTT.
+You'll want to look for the `Create Applet` button; click `Connect` in the Workflow upper right corner; click the green `Authorize` button; and then say yes to `open in IFTTT`.
 It will show you the Workflow page.

 ![IFTTT Workflow create applet](../Images/create_applet_workflow.png)